 9. CONFIDENTIAL INFORMATION

 - Restrictions on Use and Disclosure.
 From time to time during the Term, either Party (the “receiving Party”) may disclose or make available Confidential Information to the other Party (the “disclosing Party”).
-The receiving Party shall use the Confidential Information of the Disclosing Party solely to exercise its rights or perform its obligations hereunder, to comply with Applicable Laws or as otherwise permitted under the Agreement.
+The receiving Party shall use the Confidential Information of the Disclosing Party solely to perform its obligations and exercise its rights under the Agreement, to comply with Applicable Laws or as otherwise permitted under the Agreement.
 The receiving Party shall not disclose the disclosing Party’s Confidential Information to any person or entity, except to the receiving Party’s Affiliates and its and their Representatives or service providers who (i) have a need to know the Confidential Information and (ii) are bound by a written agreement or other legally binding obligation of confidentiality and restricted use at least as protective as this Section 9.
-The receiving Party is responsible for use and disclosure of the Confidential Information by its Representatives and service providers and their compliance with the obligations of the receiving Party under this Section 9.
+The receiving Party is responsible for use and disclosure of the Confidential Information by its Affiliates and its and their Representatives and service providers and their compliance with the obligations of the receiving Party under this Section 9.
 The receiving Party shall protect Confidential Information of the disclosing Party from unauthorized access and disclosure using the same degree of care, but in no event less than a reasonable standard of care, that it uses to protect its own Confidential Information of a similar nature.
+The receiving Party shall promptly notify the disclosing Party, without undue delay in accordance with Applicable Laws, of unauthorized access, use, or disclosure of any of the disclosing Party’s Confidential Information in the receiving Party’s possession or under its control.

 - Return of Confidential Information and Subscriber Data.